-Exponentially elevating team meeting performance and productivity through group memory, learning and knowledge building practices...
+Exponentially elevating team meeting productivity through group memory, learning and knowledge building practices...

 Mandy Lacy PhD, TSTA (O), M.LST,